Simple Snack or ‘Superfood’? What We Know About Berries, Brain Health & Dementia Prevention

 Research so far indicates that, indeed, berries may give the brain a boost, both in cognitively healthy older adults, and in those with mild cognitive impairment.
 For example, two randomized, controlled trials that examined the benefits of berry supplements for older adults found that supplements were linked to improved aspects of memory and other cognitive function.

-Here’s what those studies didn’t find, however: So far, the research overall is scant, and of the couple high-quality studies that do exist, there are no credible, peer-reviewed, large scale studies that have directly measured the impact of berries on dementia prevention in humans.
+Here’s what those studies didn’t find, however: So far, the research is minimal.
+Of the couple high-quality studies that do exist, there are no credible, peer-reviewed, large-scale studies that have directly measured the impact of berries on dementia prevention in humans.
 Meanwhile, berry-inspired therapies and human studies based on antioxidant treatments have repeatedly failed.

 “If the studies focused on supplements instead of real berries, then should I be taking berry supplements?”